MicrosoftDocs/microsoft-365-community/Community/performing-guest-reviews.md

 5. Configure the **Review Scope** and if desired, choose whether to include only Inactive Users and specify an inactivity day threshold (e.g., 30 days).
 ![GuestReviews4](media/performing-guest-reviews/guestreviews4.png)

 6. Under the *Reviews* tab, select the way the Reviews shall be carried out.
-For the purposes of this blog, I will begin a review immediately on all workspaces with Guests, and subsequently, repeat the process on a Quarterly basis.
+For the purposes of this blog, I will begin a review immediately on all sites or Teams with Guests, and subsequently, repeat the process on a Quarterly basis.
 I’ve opted for a multi-stage review (Note: Multi-Stage access reviews are currently in Preview) where my first stage will ask Guests to perform a Self-Review, followed by a second stage performed by Team Owners.
 I also specify a Fallback Reviewer (Adele Vance) if a Team Owner cannot be found.
 ![GuestReviews5](media/performing-guest-reviews/guestreviews5.png)

 7. At the bottom of the tab, select the scenarios that can progress from Stage 1 to Stage 2.
 In my case any guest that has decided during the self-review that their access can be removed need not continue to the second stage – only guests who believe they still need access or did not provide an authoritative answer should proceed to the second stage.